 And then we drove on the edge of Torres del Paine where we stopped at rarely-visited Laguna Azul (Blue Lagoon).
 The trail along Laguna Azul took us through open grass fields and up a gentle incline for a picturesque view over the lagoon with the three towers in the distance.
 On calm days, the unmarred reflection of the landscape in the water would have been surreal.
 We did manage to get some pretty interesting shots from here.

-And we continued our drive towards Estancia Cerro Guido, where we had planned our stay.
-The sun was in a perfect position and Charles immediately sent his drone (fondly called as PeeWee – A DJI Mavic Pro) to grab some very interesting shots of the landscape and all our expedition vehicles.
+And we continued our self drive Patagonia tour towards Estancia Cerro Guido, where we had planned our stay.
+The sunlight was perfect – Charles immediately sent his drone (fondly called as PeeWee – A DJI Mavic Pro) to capture the landscape and our overland expedition vehicles.
 The dusty trail did add to the drama and we had the perfect shot for the day.

 Covering an area of 101,000 hectares, Cerro Guido borders the eastern side of Torres del Paine National Park and is the largest estancia in the area.
 From the restored farmhouses you can gaze at the iconic towers of Paine and enjoy the vast Patagonian landscapes.
 It’s a great spot for nature and wildlife-lovers thanks to a wide variety of flora and fauna in the area.

 We arrived at the right time giving us adequate time to freshen up and take a stroll around the property to watch the incredible sunset and the typical estancia.
 Simple, white-painted zinc houses sat above orchards and vegetable gardens, and lilac and honeysuckle grow by the door.
 The charming bedrooms and sitting rooms retain all the elegance of the original ranch, but have been modernised to add warmth and comfort.